Karethoth/GameOfLife/README.md

 ```

 Alternatively you can just open the project file in Qt Creator and use that.

+If there are any problems, please make sure you have a modern, C++17 compatible compiler.
+Tested with GCC 9.2.1.

 ### Creating documentation
 #### Install doxygen (and optionally graphviz for the sweet graphs)